multiplegeorges/twitter-bootstrap-typeahead/README.md

 	}

 **requestSource**<br />
-Default: undefined
+Default: undefined<br />
 Description: When loading source data via AJAX, this specifies when to load the data.
-Possible value:
+Possible values: <br />

 + `onload`: Immediately when the Typeahead is created